Mobilization of Volunteer Efforts (MOVE)

 How do I sign up for a MOVE program?

 Sign up sheets will be posted on the MOVE Bulletin Board in Alliot.
 Stop by and sign up!!
 BYO pen/pencil

 Where do I meet for the program I am doing?

 Program Leaders will communicate with volunteers specifically where to meet.
 All programs will meet outside unless weather does not permit.

-What is expected of me in order to participate in MOVE programs this fall?
+What is expected of me in order to participate in MOVE programs this spring?